Polycarbonate: Electronic components

 Polycarbonate is mainly used for electronic applications that capitalize on its collective safety features.
 A good electrical insulator with heat-resistant and flame-retardant properties, it is used in products associated with power systems and telecommunications hardware.
 It can serve as a dielectric in high-stability capacitors.
-Commercial manufacture of polycarbonate capacitors mostly stopped after sole manufacturer Bayer AG stopped making capacitor-grade polycarbonate film at the end of 2000.
+Commercial manufacture of polycarbonate capacitors mostly stopped after the sole manufacturer of capacitor-grade polycarbonate film, Bayer AG, stopped producing it at the end of 2000.

 Construction materials

 The second largest consumer of polycarbonates is the construction industry, e.g. for domelights, flat or curved glazing, roofing sheets and sound walls.

 Polycarbonates are used to create materials used in buildings that must be durable but light.

-3D Printing
+3D printing

 Polycarbonates are used extensively in 3D FDM printing, producing durable strong plastic products with a high melting point.
 Polycarbonate is relatively difficult for casual hobbyists to print compared to thermoplastics such as Polylactic acid (PLA) or Acrylonitrile butadiene styrene (ABS) because of the high melting point, difficulty with print bed adhesion, tendency to warp during printing, and tendency to absorb moisture in humid environments.
 Despite these issues, 3D printing using polycarbonates is common in the professional community.